RetroUnreal/DRTracker/README.md

 With  "/drt icons" turned OFF it will only start showing the DR's in Yellow as soon as they happpen.

-The DR will show up on cast, but will refresh after it falls off, since this is how DR's should work.
-As far as I know the DR starts counting for 18 seconds after the debuff falls off. (in TBC at least...)
-I'll update it soon so it only starts showing the DR timer after the debuff falls off.
-But still shows the icons & yellow/red borders before the DR timer starts counting ofcourse.
+The Yellow/Red DR will show up on CC applied & refreshed, 18 Second DR Window timer will only show up after the CC ends.\

-If I'm wrong about DR's on Project-Epoch, LMK.
+(Like Diminishing Returns work in TBC, this should be correct but I only tested the DR Window once and 18 seconds wait was enough for a full Polymorph)

 # Commands:
 /drt — Shows all commands and their intended usage, and your classes DR Categories below them.